rdfostrich/article-swj2020-cobra/content/evaluation.md

 Our results show that this can further reduce storage size for datasets with few large versions (BEAR-A).
 However, for many small versions (BEAR-B), this leads to overhead in terms of storage size.
 This fix-up process does however require a significant execution time.
-Since this could easily run in a separate process can happen in an offline process, this additional time is typically not a problem.
+Since this could easily run in a separate offline process, this additional time is typically not a problem.
 As such, when the server encounters a dataset with large versions (millions of triples per version), then the fix-up approach should be followed.